carabiner-dev/ampel/docs/03-ampel-policy-guide.md

 runtimes, at the time of writing it only ships with the default CEL (Common Expression Language) runtime.
 See appendix a for details and examples.

+## Policy File Format

+AMPEL policies can be written in either **JSON** or **HJSON** format.
+Both formats are fully supported and can be used interchangeably.

+### JSON Format
+Standard JSON format with strict syntax requirements.
+Example: `examples/sbom/policy.json`

+### HJSON Format (Recommended for Readability)
+HJSON (Human JSON) is a more user-friendly configuration format that supports:
+- **Comments**: Add inline and block comments to explain policy logic
+- **Unquoted keys**: Write `id: value` instead of `"id": "value"`
+- **Trailing commas**: No need to remove the last comma in lists
+- **Multiline strings**: Easier to read and maintain

+Both `.json` and `.hjson` file extensions are supported.
+See `examples/sbom/policy.hjson` for a complete HJSON example with detailed comments.

 ## General Policy Structure

-An AMPEL policy can be extgremely simply but the structure is flexible enough to support complex use cases.
+An AMPEL policy can be extremely simple but the structure is flexible enough to support complex use cases.
 A simple but sufficiently secure policy should have the following parts: